tmfarrell/PCRL_Logbook/README.md

 	(2)	efficient structured storage of project data in a central database (db); and (3)	daily automated data analysis and reporting.

-Of these, (2) was the original/ most important motivator.

-First, (2) allows for efficient storage of data, as db's have much smaller memory footprints than flat files.
-Consider the current memory usage of `'DataArchive2/'`, which holds this project's flat files.
-As of today (2/2/2016) it uses `288 GB`.
-Assuming roughly 1/3 of that is used for the data files (it contains other items as well), that's about `83 GB`.
-Compare that to `'PCRL_2016_data_0.db'`, which contains the exact same data: `0.65 GB`.
-That's 125 times as small!
-And this difference is not trivial, given previous memory issues.

-Second, and most important, having a single file contain all the data tremendously simplifies analysis: no need to waste time or introduce error wrangling up all the data; it's already in one place.
-Further, Structured Query Language ([SQL](https://www.khanacademy.org/computing/computer-programming/sql)) is a powerful read/writeable interface to the data, and adds to the analysis.
-(See E and F for details.)

-In sum, the main purpose is to facilitate a centralized,  structured data store (in this case, an [SQLite](https://www.sqlite.org/cli.html) db) for the study, as this adds significant value to the ultimate goal of proper analysis.
-And as it comes closer to that, this value will become increasingly appreciated.

 ### B. DIRECTORY STRUCTURE
 Note: ignore (and do not modify) files/ directories not listed here.